 Upon Nicholas Polunin’s death in 1997, his son, Nicholas V. C. Polunin (Nick), took over leadership of the Foundation.
 Nick had already taken on Editorial responsibility for the Foundation’s journal in 1995, heralding a new generation of Environmental Conservation.
 He has gone on to further enhance the standing of the journal, raising the impact factor from 0.49 in 1995 to 2.37 in 2015, and continuing to maintain an interdisciplinary outlook.

-Under Nick’s direction, the Foundation has organised two further ICEF: Environmental Future of Aquatic Ecosystems, 2003, and Interdisciplinary progress in environmental science, 2011.
-A 7th ICEF is being planned for 2017.
+Under Nick’s direction, the Foundation has organised three further ICEF: Environmental Future of Aquatic Ecosystems, 2003; Interdisciplinary progress in environmental science, 2011; and Humans and Island Environments, 2018.